spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

     Not currently in use.

 MAX_FIT_RMS": float (*default=20*)
     Not currently in use.
 Maximum RMS value for a fit to be considered good.
-Currently a warning is printed but nothing is done.
+Currently a warning is printed but nothing is done with this parameter.

 MAX_FIT_LIMIT": int (*default=150*)
     The maximum allowable RMS value for a fit to be considered good.
 If not, the fit is considered compromised.